 Banchero, Magic beat Raptors 126-107 for 4th straight win

 ORLANDO, Fla.
-(AP) — Paolo Banchero scored 25 points, Jalen Suggs added 18 and the Orlando Magic won their fourth straight, 126-107 over the Toronto Raptors in an NBA In-Season Tournament game on Tuesday night.
+(AP) — Paolo Banchero scored 25 points, Jalen Suggs added 18 points and a lot of energy, and the Orlando Magic won their fourth straight, 126-107 over the Toronto Raptors in an NBA In-Season Tournament game on Tuesday night.

 Cole Anthony came off the bench with 15 points and 10 assists in the Magic's second win in three tournament games.
 They will conclude their group play with a home game Friday against Boston, the current East Group C leader at 2-0.
 The Raptors dropped to 0-2 in the tournament.